nikeasyanzi/Gitbook-Coding-Interview-/questions/SecondMinimumNodeInaBinaryTree.md

 ```

-**心得: 這種題目 is must get, but if the method is value comparsion,**
+**心得: 這種題目 is must get!**

-equal to the limitation (INT_MIN, INT_MAX)
+But if the method is to do value comparsion, the element of tree node is equal to the limitation
-it  fails into a trap, that if a node val is
+it  fails into a trap, that if a node val is (INT_MIN, INT_MAX)